Is Pineapple Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat pineapple?

 Yes, pregnant women can safely eat pineapple.
-This is one of the most common pregnancy food myths, but there's no scientific evidence that eating pineapple causes miscarriage or induces labor.
-The bromelain enzyme that concerns people is found mainly in the core and stem, and the amount in the edible flesh is far too small to have any effect on the uterus.
-Enjoy pineapple as part of a balanced diet it's a great source of vitamin C and folate.
+This is one of the most common pregnancy food myths, but there is no scientific evidence that eating pineapple causes miscarriage or induces labor.
+The bromelain enzyme that concerns some people is present in very small amounts in the fruit flesh and is broken down during digestion.
+Major medical organizations consider moderate pineapple consumption (1-2 cups daily) safe throughout pregnancy.

 What are the risks of pineapple during pregnancy?